-In a small business or start up environment, developing staff (the training of staff) can be an extremely difficult area.
+In a small business or start-up environment, developing staff (the training of staff) can be an extremely difficult area.

-It is important as you design the ‘shape’ of your new start up, or your growing business, that you consciously decide how you wish to approach training and development.
+It is important as you design the ‘shape’ of your new start-up, or your growing business, that you consciously decide how you wish to approach training and development.

 If you are looking to create a long term family in the workplace, where people delight in making the best of their abilities, then offering them the chance to grow can be invaluable.

 A recruitment policy we’ve observed that naturally pulls a business forward is to only ever recruit new members of staff that are better than, or add new skills, to the entire business.
-The end consequence being that this approach inspires the whole business towards improvement and helps inject new talent into the business.
+The end consequence is that this approach inspires the whole business towards improvement and helps inject new talent into the business.
 Obviously, however, this is a more expensive route.

 Make development and training a responsibility of the employee themselves.
 They should be regularly considering how they can improve their own performance.
 Professional training companies will always talk to you about developing staff and performing a skills audit.